jrelorcasa/skroll-reader/README.md

 # skroll

-Ebook reader flutter application.
+Ebook reader app using Flutter and Dart.

-## Getting Started
+## Description

-This is a personal project for learning TDD with Flutter and Dart, following Reso Code's Clean Architecture + TDD Course
+This is a personal project for learning TDD with Flutter and Dart, following Reso Code's Clean Architecture + TDD Course.

+Explore the course here: https://resocoder.com/flutter-clean-architecture-tdd/